More than 300 migrants cross Channel on day seven-year-old girl drowns

 The Home Office recorded 327 people arriving in the UK after making the journey in eight boats that day, suggesting an average of around 41 people per boat.

-The latest crossings take the provisional number of arrivals for the year so far to 2,582.
+This takes the provisional number of arrivals for the year so far to 2,582, with this number expected to rise as crossings continued on Monday.

+It comes as Rishi Sunak defended his stalled plan to send migrants to Rwanda as a “worthwhile investment”, despite the public spending watchdog revealing the cost of the policy could soar to half a billion pounds.

+Last week the National Audit Office (NAO) said the deportation plan could cost taxpayers nearly £2 million for each of the first 300 asylum seekers sent to the east African nation, prompting Labour to brand the news a “national scandal”.